codeveryday-exe/chess/README.md

   - [x] Validate moves, render dot on valid squares
   - [x] If in check, show an indicator
   - [x] If game ends, show result
-  - [] If promoting, display a piece selector
+  - [x] If promoting, display a piece selector

 - [] Add timer and time-control selector (hold preference in local storage)
 - [] Add multiplayer peer2peer

----

-# QUESTIONS